What You Need to Know About Gutenberg

 When will it roll out?

 Gutenberg will roll out with the WordPress 5.0 update, however, it’s difficult to pin down an exact release date for the update will occur.
-However, the updated is slated for sometime this year.
+The release is currently slated for November 19.

 Can I still use the classic editor?